Ba3a-G/Check-Valorant/Passwordless-Login/readme.md

 We will use AWS Lambda and AWS API Gateway to create you a serverless function that returns your Access Key on an URL.
 That way you don't have to share your password with us, it will stay on _your_ AWS account.
 Let's get building, shall we?
 The process is very simple, just follow along.
 #### Create an AWS account
-Go to (this link)[https://aws.amazon.com/free/] and create a free AWS acocunt.
+Go to [this link](https://aws.amazon.com/free/) and create a free AWS acocunt.
 Just follow along the prompt.
 They have a very generous free usage policy, you don't have to pay anything.
-#### Updating the tutorial soon
+#### Updating the tutorial soon ...